peerlibrary/meteor-blaze-components/README.md

 callFirstWith(afterComponentOrMixin, propertyName, [args...])
 ```

-It searchers the component and its mixins in order to find the first with a property `propertyName`
+It searchers the component and its mixins in order to find the first with a property `propertyName`,
 and if it is a function, calls it with `args` as arguments, otherwise returns the value of the property.
 If `afterComponentOrMixin` is `null`, it starts with the component itself.
 If `afterComponentOrMixin` is the component,
 it starts with the first mixin.
 Otherwise it starts with the mixin after `afterComponentOrMixin`.